Corstorphine: Transport

-The area is served by a number of buses operated by Lothian Buses including route numbers 1, 12, 21, 26, 31, as well as the airport buses, the 100 & 200.
-Other companies also run bus routes through Corstorphine, including McGill's, and also CityLink.
+The area is served by a number of buses operated by Lothian Buses including route numbers 1, 12, 17, 21, 26 and 31; X18 and X19 branded as Lothian Country; N18 (weekends only) and N26 night buses; and Airlink 100.
+Other bus operators serving Corstorphine include McGill's and Scottish Citylink.

 The Corstorphine and Pinkhill railway stations were closed to passenger service in 1968, but some of the track bed remains and is used as a footpath and part of the cycle network.
 The nearest extant railway stations are at Edinburgh Gateway and South Gyle, and slightly further away, Haymarket.